clementblassiau/Database_management/README.md

 # PARC - A6.2.1 - Conceptual model for database

-This repository contains diagrams of the conceptual model for our database.
+This repository contains diagrams of the conceptual model for our database, which should be used in work at Anses.

-# Contributing

-You can contribute in two ways:

-1. Contribute in discussions by creating issues and participating in issue discussions suggesting improvements.

-2. By updating the diagram.
-You can edit the diagram by loading the link (see bellow).

 # Conceptual diagram